confy-create/sports_sales/README.md

 This dataset is an Excel file gotten from Spital Labs.

 ### Tools
-The main analytical tool used in carrying out this analysis was Advanced Excel techniques.
+The main analytical tool I used in carrying out this analysis was Advanced Excel techniques.

+### Data Transformation
+After opening the data in Excel, I did alot of transformation in Power QUery to remove columns that were not neccesary for my analysis.
+I also created 4 new columns namely: profit, cost, revenue and age category as I needed these information to properly carry out my analysis.
+I had to use some advanced transformation in Power Query to clean the data, I removed some missing values while I used the statistical input method to fill in some.
+I filtered column by column to search for wrongly spelt words and used find and replace to correct them.

+### Analysis and Visualization
+I used pivot tables to summarize my data and visualized the report in another page.